 - meeting your legal and regulatory equality duties;

 - retaining staff.

 All probate accredited firms are required to collect, report and publish data on the diversity of all employers (not just those in the probate team) every two years.
 Your firm will need to:

 - Ensure every member of staff completes the survey as close to 31 March 2021 as possible.

 - Send the aggregated results by 30 April 2021.
-The results should be submitted to firstname.lastname@example.org
+The results, along with a short interpretative paragraph, should be submitted to firstname.lastname@example.org

 - Publish the aggregated results on your website by the 31 May 2021.
 This should include a summary paragraph about the results.